rhaiscript/book/src/patterns/enums.md

 z.field_1 == true;
 ```

-Since enums are internally treated as [custom types], they are not _literals_ and cannot be
+Since enums are internally treated as [custom types], they are not _literals_ and cannot be used as
-used as a match case in `switch` expressions.
-This is quite a limitation because the equivalent
+a match case in [`switch`] statements.
+This is quite a limitation because the equivalent `match`
-`match` statement is commonly used in Rust to work with enums and bind variables to
+statement is commonly used in Rust to work with enums and bind variables to variant-internal data.
-variant-internal data.

-It is possible, however, to `switch` through enum variants based on their types:
+It is possible, however, to [`switch`] through enum variants based on their types:

 ```c , no_run
 switch my_enum.enum_type {